-At 6pm BST today (Monday), Tim Cook will take to the stage for the WWDC 2017 keynote, during which he'll unveil whatever treats Apple has in store for us this summer.
+At 6pm BST today (Monday, 1AM local time), Tim Cook will take to the stage for the WWDC 2017 keynote, during which he'll unveil whatever treats Apple has in store for us this summer.

 So what will we see?
 And how can you follow the keynote?
 Read on for all the details...